BenDanielGreep/google-fish/README.md

 ## Guide

-The first step is declaring your inputs, outputs and counters.
+When writing code for Arduino, the first step is declaring your inputs, outputs and counters.
 Things that are going to be referenced while the code runs.
 * AFMotor is a library that allows control of the motors, which you assign to the corresponding pins on the Arduino.
 * You can see that the interval timers can (and probably will)  need adjusting as you test your setup, due to the narrow threshold the audio and light sensors operate within.